Skip to main content

 What changes at the moment of measurement

-Three scenarios where structured evidence outranks the main's tally.
+Three scenarios where structured evidence outranks the main's measurement.

 Old way